jjcurtin/study_llmpanel/qualtrics_panel/README.md

 All of the information in these files is crossed, such that messages are generated for each formality level for each message tone category for each user.

 The iterations are nested as follows:
+1. Temperature (if multiple temperature levels selected)
-1. Formality
+2. Formality
-2. Message tone category
+3. Message tone category
-3. User context
+4. User context

 ## root/output/
 - all_generated_messages.csv is the default output file for generated messages, and is not uploaded to the repository.